 Without a doubt, this has been the most prolific source of infections.
-Since April 20th, ten pilots working for China Airlines and eight of their relatives have been infected.
+Since April 20th, the infection has spread to ten pilots working for China Airlines and eight of their relatives.
 This is partly due to the fact the Flight crews are not subject to the same rules as the public.

 Though the average citizen has to spend 14-days in quarantine after entering Taiwan, pilots only need to quarantine for three days, and flight attendants for five.
 Flight crews were also kept on a “trust-based system”, which predictably resulted in the typical control and prevention methods being bypassed.
 This included not wearing masks on duty and even leaving their assigned hotels before the end of their quarantine period.

 However, by late 2020, Taiwan began to impose more stringent regulations for flight crews due to a cluster of COVID infections linked to flight crews and a New Zealand pilot that broke regulations.
 The pilot in question was caught lying about his recent contact and travel history and even refused to wear a mask despite having a persistent cough.
 As a result, he was responsible for transmitting Taiwan’s first domestic case of COVID in over 8 months.
 Deservingly, he was handed a NT$300,000 (£7,575) fine and was promptly fired.

 Once COVID cases are detected, the patients must be treated at local medical facilities.
 Unavoidably, these patients are still exposed to other individuals who could potentially pick up and spread the virus themselves.

 Such was the case in February when a cluster of infections appeared in Taoyuan General Hospital, where COVID patients have been treated since the beginning of the outbreak.
 In total, the infection spread to 21 individuals, including doctors, nurses, other patients and their family members.
 Even though the government was able to quickly contain the outbreak, it did still show the potential for disaster that can occur in these facilities.